top of page

 All burial sites are surveyed and recorded on a map that is on file both at the cemetery office and the Town of Roxbury.
 Each grave will be marked with a bronze pin just beneath the soil surface, and families may choose to place flat surface headstones or any marker that does not require a concrete base and does not disrupt the character of the burial area.
 Certain areas of the cemetery will also allow for grave decorations made of natural, biodegradable materials.
 All markers will be reviewed by the cemetery.

-These interment graves are surveyed and recorded on a map that is on file both at the cemetery office and the Town of Roxbury.
+In special cases of cremain interment, graves are surveyed and recorded on a map that is on file both at the cemetery office and the Town of Roxbury.
 Each grave will be marked with a bronze pin just beneath the soil surface, and families may choose to place flat surface headstones or any marker that does not require a concrete base and does not disrupt the character of the burial area.
 All markers will be reviewed by the cemetery.

 The Memorial Grove